mxhold/maxwellholder.com/source/blog/2015-05-19-rails-migration-checklist.html.markdown

 Forgetting to add an index to a column in your migration is hardly a fatal error, but why shouldn't we use the same method to remember important steps in software development tasks?

-Use the following checklist when writing Rails migrations to make sure you haven't forgotten something important.
+Use the following checklist when writing Rails migrations to make sure you don't forget something important.

 # Rails Migration Checklist